MaxParks/AsanaClone/README.md

+# Asana Clone

+## Database Schema Design

+## API Documentation
 # USER AUTHENTICATION/AUTHORIZATION
 ## All endpoints that require authentication

-## All endpoints that require a current user to be logged in.
+All endpoints that require a current user to be logged in.

 * Request: Endpoints that require authentication
   *  Error Response: Require authentication